untillpro/scm4j/scm4j-vcs-test/README.md

 - `mockedLWC` returns each time as a result of `mockedVCSRepo.getLockedWoringCopy()` call.
 If neccessary it could be used for additional testing.
 See `setMakeFailureOnVCSReset()` in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
 - Use `repoName` field to get current testing repository name.
 It generates again for each test
 - Use `repoUrl` field to get url to current testing repository.
+- Use `vcs` field as current IVCS implementation which is being testing

 # Examples